Keeper-Security/discovery-and-rotation-saas-dev/integrations/jfrog_users/README.md

 Reference for [Jfrog Rest API's](https://jfrog-external.fluidtopics.net/r/jfrog-rest-apis/jfrog-platform-rest-apis)

 ## Pre-requisites
-In order to use the post-rotation script, you will need the following prerequisites:
+In order to use this post-rotation script, ensure the following prerequisites:

 **1. Requests Library:** Ensure that the requests library is installed in your Python environment.
 This library is necessary for making HTTP API requests to JFrog platforms.